Naomi Cavaday: 2005–2006

-Cavaday made her debut on the ITF Circuit in January 2005 and in only the fourth professional tournament of her career she qualified and beat Isha Lakhani, 6–4, 6–1, in the final to win the event.
+Cavaday made her debut on the ITF Women's Circuit in January 2005 and in only the fourth professional tournament of her career she qualified and beat Isha Lakhani, 6–4, 6–1, in the final to win the event.
 Nevertheless, she finished 2005 without a world ranking.

-In January 2006, Cavaday qualified for and reached the semifinal of the Tipton $10k event and at the start of February she competed in her first ever $25k ITF event in Jersey where she was beaten, 4–6, 1–6, by Anne Keothavong in round one.
+In January 2006, Cavaday qualified for and reached the semifinal of the Tipton $10k event and at the start of February she competed in her first ever $25k event in Jersey where she was beaten, 4–6, 1–6, by Anne Keothavong in round one.
 One month later, Cavaday qualified for Sunderland $10k and reached the final where she was defeated by Gaëlle Widmer in three sets, 1–6, 6–3, 1–6.
 This was immediately followed by a quarterfinal appearance in the $10k in Sheffield and a semifinal appearance in another $10k event, this one in Bath, where she lost to up-and-comer Urszula Radwańska, 6–7(1), 3–6.
-In her very next tournament she yet again lost in the semifinal before receiving a wildcard into the Tier III DFS Classic qualifying draw in Birmingham, England.
+In her very next tournament, she yet again lost in the semifinal before receiving a wildcard into the Tier III Birmingham Classic qualifying draw.
 She won one tough three set match against Tatiana Poutchek, 7–6(5), 3–6, 7–6(6), before losing another to Hungarian Melinda Czink, 6–3, 5–7, 5–7.
 This was followed by Cavaday's first ever Grand Slam main-draw appearance, courtesy of a wildcard into home Grand Slam Wimbledon.
 She played Japanese veteran Ai Sugiyama and lost 4–6, 5–7.
 During September and October, Cavaday played in one $10k tournament (where she lost in the quarterfinal) and three $25k tournaments where she reached the semifinals, quarterfinals and second round.
 She rounded off her 2006 season in Australia with three more $25k tournaments in Mount Gambier, Port Pirie and Nurioopta where she reached the quarterfinal of the first tournament and the first round of the other two.
 Her year-end ranking of 2006 was world No. 401.